DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/multiple-browser-windows.md

 The TestCafe API includes methods that open, close, and switch between browser windows.
 You can test websites with pop-up windows and OAuth login forms, debug complex multi-window applications, or run multiple instances of the same web app side-by-side.

+> Important!
+Multi-window mode is not supported in all browsers.
+See [Supported Browsers](#supported-browsers).

 ## Automatic Switch to New Windows

 When your page launches a new window, the test automatically continues in the newly opened window.
 When that window is closed, the test switches back to its parent.